New York City kindergarten admission tests require children to have a versatile vocabulary.

 - nose, ears, mouth (parts of the face)

-- grass, spinach, frog (things that are green)
+- grass, spinach, frog (green things)

 - Monday, Thursday, Friday (days of the week)